gvwilson/thirdbit/src/fiction/iffy/1/index.md

 and a medical kit.
 The center of the floor was taken up by a circular hatch.

-She grinned at Edson.
+She grinned at Benício.
 "Welcome to my secret lair."

 Whatever he might have said in reply was cut off by a low rumble.
 She whirled around and froze as a white-furred head lifted off the snow three strides away.
-"*Mãe do mundo*," Edson breathed as the polar bear rosed to its feet.
+"*Mãe do mundo*," Benício breathed as the polar bear rosed to its feet.
 For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the familiar silver sheen of tech beneath the bear's fur.